phBalance/hero6e-foundryvtt/CONTRIBUTING.md

 #### Prettier in your code editor

-Additionally, most likely your code editor will support the prettier enabling you to automatically pretty your code.
+Additionally, most likely your code editor will support the prettier, via an extension, enabling you to automatically pretty your code as you develop.
 For instance, with VSCode you can use [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).
-It should, out of the box, use the same project settings for its rules.
-The only thing you will have to do is to setup your editor to auto format your code.
+The only thing you will have to do is to setup your editor to auto format your code using the configuration in the workspace/directory and you should never have code that is against the standard.

 ### Auto Fixing